kintone/js-sdk/packages/rest-api-client/docs/record.md

 ### getRecords

 Retrieves details of multiple records from an App by specifying the App ID and a query string.
+The number of records that can be retrieved at once is 500.

 #### Parameters